Insurance Claims Data Platform on GCP

 |---|---|---|

-| P01: Claims warehouse | < $1 (BigQuery free tier + GCS) | Enterprise data warehouse: $500+/mo |
+| P01: Claims warehouse | < $1 | Enterprise data warehouse: $500+/mo |

-| P02: Orchestrated ELT | $0.10 (Cloud Run + Scheduler) | Cloud Composer: $400+/mo |
+| P02: Orchestrated ELT | $0.10 | Cloud Composer: $400+/mo |

-| P03: Streaming intake | $1-5 (Pub/Sub + Cloud Run + batch Beam) | Streaming Dataflow: $1,000+/mo |
+| P03: Streaming intake | $1-5 | Streaming Dataflow: $1,000+/mo |

-| P04: Terraform IaC | $0 (GCS state bucket: pennies) | Manual console provisioning: hours of engineer time |
+| P04: Terraform IaC | $0 | Manual console provisioning |

-| P05: Streaming pipeline | $0 (local only) | Streaming Dataflow: $1,500+/mo |
+| P05: Streaming pipeline | $0 (local) | Streaming Dataflow: $1,500+/mo |

-| P06: Pricing ML | < $1 (DuckDB local + BigQuery free tier) | Vertex AI + managed endpoints: $200+/mo |
+| P06: Pricing ML | < $1 | Vertex AI managed endpoints: $200+/mo |

 | Total | < $10/mo | $3,600+/mo |

-This is not about being cheap.
-It is about understanding what you are paying for.
-Cloud Composer costs $400/month because it runs a persistent Kubernetes cluster with Airflow webserver, scheduler, and workers.
-If your pipeline needs that (complex DAGs, SLA monitoring, dynamic task generation), Composer is the right tool.
-If your pipeline is five sequential steps on a cron schedule, you are paying for infrastructure you do not use.
+The philosophy here is not cost minimization.
+It is selecting the right tool for the actual workload.
+Cloud Composer costs $400/month because it runs a persistent Kubernetes cluster with the Airflow webserver, scheduler, and workers always on.
+If your pipeline needs that (complex DAGs, SLA monitoring, dynamic task generation), Composer is the right choice.
+For five sequential steps on a cron schedule, you are paying for infrastructure you never use.
+DuckDB locally for zero-cost iteration, Cloud Run with scale-to-zero so production costs accumulate only when requests arrive, Beam in batch mode for streaming patterns at a fraction of the operational cost.
+Every decision has a technical rationale; the savings are a consequence.

 Key decisions and trade-offs